 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from moisture.
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

 They need to know if you have any of these conditions:

 previous swelling of the tongue, face, or lips with difficulty breathing, difficulty swallowing, hoarseness, or tightening of the throat

 an unusual or allergic reaction to lisinopril, other ACE inhibitors, insect venom, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 Visit your doctor or health care professional for regular check ups.
 Check your blood pressure as directed.
 Ask your doctor what your blood pressure should be, and when you should contact him or her.
-Call your doctor or health care professional if you notice an irregular or fast heart beat.

 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.